-Trump likely paid less in federal income tax than average middle-class American
+Trump probably paid less in federal income tax than average middle-class American

 “His income tax burden is certainly much lower than the average taxpayer,” said Brian Galle, a law professor and tax expert at Georgetown Law.
-“He’s likely paying less than the shoe-shine guy who works in the foyer of the Trump Tower.”
+“He’s likely paying less than the shoeshine guy who works in the foyer of the Trump Tower.”

 The Times’s disclosure of Trump’s shockingly low federal income payments prompted an outpouring of criticism of what appeared to be his unusually aggressive attempts to evade obligations to the Internal Revenue Service.
 The Times’s report reveals that Trump also appears to have stretched the boundaries of deductions that allow firms to lower their federal tax burdens on losses and expenses, for instance by paying his daughter Ivanka Trump consulting fees that the firm later claimed as a tax write-off.

-Alan Garten, a lawyer for the Trump Organization, said the story was filled with inaccuracies and told The Washington Post in a statement: “Over the past decade the President has paid tens of millions of dollars in personal taxes to the federal government."
-Trump has also characterized the Times’s story as “fake news” at a press conference Sunday evening.
+Alan Garten, a lawyer for the Trump Organization, said the article was filled with inaccuracies and told The Washington Post in a statement: “Over the past decade the President has paid tens of millions of dollars in personal taxes to the federal government."
+Trump has also characterized the Times’s report as “fake news” at a press conference Sunday evening.
 On Monday, he said he had paid “many millions” in taxes and that he used the tax credits allowed under the law.

 “The Fake News Media, just like Election time 2016, is bringing up my Taxes & all sorts of other nonsense with illegally obtained information & only bad intent.
 I paid many millions of dollars in taxes but was entitled, like everyone else, to depreciation & tax credits,” the president said on Twitter.

-Trump’s companies also do pay payroll and unemployment taxes to the federal government, and he likely pays significant taxes on his real estate properties.
+Trump’s companies also do pay payroll and unemployment taxes to the federal government, and he probably pays significant taxes on his real estate properties.

-But Congressional Democrats and multiple tax experts criticized as grossly unfair the idea that Trump would pay far lower in income taxes than middle-class Americans.
+But congressional Democrats and multiple tax experts criticized as grossly unfair the idea that Trump would pay far lower in income taxes than middle-class Americans.

 Trump avoided paying taxes for years, largely because his business empire reported losing more money than it made, report says